Anuja-Das/requirement-refiner-ai/README.md

 # Requirement Refiner AI

-Requirement Refiner AI is an agentic system that converts raw, messy stakeholder statements into clear, unambiguous, engineering-ready requirements with acceptance criteria.
+Requirement Refiner AI is an **agentic system** that converts raw, messy stakeholder statements into clear, unambiguous, engineering-ready requirements with acceptance criteria.

-It improves requirement quality at the earliest SDLC stage and reduces rework across engineering, QA, and product teams.
+It strengthens requirement quality at the earliest SDLC stage, **preventing costly rework** later and ensuring every engineering, QA, and product deliverable starts on a **solid foundation**.

 ---